Canthopexy / Canthoplasty

 A canthopexy or canthoplasty will have scars on the outside corner of the eyelids and they will be placed in an area that is less visible once healed.
 Non-specialized surgeons typically have results with more visible scarring.

 Eyelid surgery is generally a very safe procedure.
 When considering any eyelid surgery, it is important to inform your surgeon of any abnormalities of your eyes, vision, or your general medical health.
-Dr. Liu requires all eyelid surgery patients to have a full eye exam with dilation completed within the last year before scheduling surgery.

 It is important to remember that while all surgery carries some risks, even when performed by the most highly trained surgeon and at the best facilities.
 Below are some of the more common risks associated with eyelid surgery: